fairlearn/fairlearn/docs/user_guide/further_reading.rst

 Here we list which concentrate more on the broader societal impact of machine learning, rather than technical details of algorithms.

-The following books provide a excellent overviews on the various ways in which machine learning algorithms can have harmful effects:
+The following books provide excellent overviews of the various ways in which machine learning algorithms can have harmful effects:

 - `Weapons of Math Destruction <https://weaponsofmathdestructionbook.com/>`_ by Cathy O'Neill